kognise/obsidian-aviation/FAR/Volume 1/A Definitions and general requirements/0001 Definitions and abbreviations.md

 \(3\) An aircraft owned or operated by the National Guard of a State, the District of Columbia, or any territory or possession of the United States, and that meets the criteria of paragraph (2) of this definition, qualifies as a public aircraft only to the extent that it is operated under the direct control of the Department of Defense.

-*Rated 30-second OEI Power*, with respect to rotorcraft turbine engines, means the approved brake horsepower developed under static conditions at specified altitudes and temperatures within the operating limitations established for the engine under part 33 of this chapter, for continuation of one flight operation after the failure or shutdown of one engine in multiengine rotorcraft, for up to three periods of use no longer than 30 seconds each in any one flight, and followed by mandatory inspection and prescribed maintenance action.
+*Rated 30-second OEI Power*, with respect to rotorcraft turbine engines, means the approved brake horsepower developed under static conditions at specified altitudes and temperatures within the operating limitations established for the engine under [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md|part 33 of this chapter]], for continuation of one flight operation after the failure or shutdown of one engine in multiengine rotorcraft, for up to three periods of use no longer than 30 seconds each in any one flight, and followed by mandatory inspection and prescribed maintenance action.

-*Rated 2-minute OEI Power*, with respect to rotorcraft turbine engines, means the approved brake horsepower developed under static conditions at specified altitudes and temperatures within the operating limitations established for the engine under part 33 of this chapter, for continuation of one flight operation after the failure or shutdown of one engine in multiengine rotorcraft, for up to three periods of use no longer than 2 minutes each in any one flight, and followed by mandatory inspection and prescribed maintenance action.
+*Rated 2-minute OEI Power*, with respect to rotorcraft turbine engines, means the approved brake horsepower developed under static conditions at specified altitudes and temperatures within the operating limitations established for the engine under [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md|part 33 of this chapter]], for continuation of one flight operation after the failure or shutdown of one engine in multiengine rotorcraft, for up to three periods of use no longer than 2 minutes each in any one flight, and followed by mandatory inspection and prescribed maintenance action.

-*Rated continuous OEI power*, with respect to rotorcraft turbine engines, means the approved brake horsepower developed under static conditions at specified altitudes and temperatures within the operating limitations established for the engine under part 33 of this chapter, and limited in use to the time required to complete the flight after the failure or shutdown of one engine of a multiengine rotorcraft.
+*Rated continuous OEI power*, with respect to rotorcraft turbine engines, means the approved brake horsepower developed under static conditions at specified altitudes and temperatures within the operating limitations established for the engine under [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md|part 33 of this chapter]], and limited in use to the time required to complete the flight after the failure or shutdown of one engine of a multiengine rotorcraft.

-*Rated maximum continuous augmented thrust,* with respect to turbojet engine type certification, means the approved jet thrust that is developed statically or in flight, in standard atmosphere at a specified altitude, with fluid injection or with the burning of fuel in a separate combustion chamber, within the engine operating limitations established under Part 33 of this chapter, and approved for unrestricted periods of use.
+*Rated maximum continuous augmented thrust,* with respect to turbojet engine type certification, means the approved jet thrust that is developed statically or in flight, in standard atmosphere at a specified altitude, with fluid injection or with the burning of fuel in a separate combustion chamber, within the engine operating limitations established under [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md|Part 33 of this chapter]], and approved for unrestricted periods of use.

 *Rated maximum continuous power,* with respect to reciprocating, turbopropeller, and turboshaft engines, means the approved brake horsepower that is developed statically or in flight, in standard atmosphere at a specified altitude, within the engine operating limitations established under part 33, and approved for unrestricted periods of use.

-*Rated maximum continuous thrust,* with respect to turbojet engine type certification, means the approved jet thrust that is developed statically or in flight, in standard atmosphere at a specified altitude, without fluid injection and without the burning of fuel in a separate combustion chamber, within the engine operating limitations established under part 33 of this chapter, and approved for unrestricted periods of use.
+*Rated maximum continuous thrust,* with respect to turbojet engine type certification, means the approved jet thrust that is developed statically or in flight, in standard atmosphere at a specified altitude, without fluid injection and without the burning of fuel in a separate combustion chamber, within the engine operating limitations established under [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md|part 33 of this chapter]], and approved for unrestricted periods of use.

-*Rated takeoff augmented thrust,* with respect to turbojet engine type certification, means the approved jet thrust that is developed statically under standard sea level conditions, with fluid injection or with the burning of fuel in a separate combustion chamber, within the engine operating limitations established under part 33 of this chapter, and limited in use to periods of not over 5 minutes for takeoff operation.
+*Rated takeoff augmented thrust,* with respect to turbojet engine type certification, means the approved jet thrust that is developed statically under standard sea level conditions, with fluid injection or with the burning of fuel in a separate combustion chamber, within the engine operating limitations established under [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md|part 33 of this chapter]], and limited in use to periods of not over 5 minutes for takeoff operation.

 *Rated takeoff power,* with respect to reciprocating, turbopropeller, and turboshaft engine type certification, means the approved brake horsepower that is developed statically under standard sea level conditions, within the engine operating limitations established under part 33, and limited in use to periods of not over 5 minutes for takeoff operation.

-*Rated takeoff thrust,* with respect to turbojet engine type certification, means the approved jet thrust that is developed statically under standard sea level conditions, without fluid injection and without the burning of fuel in a separate combustion chamber, within the engine operating limitations established under part 33 of this chapter, and limited in use to periods of not over 5 minutes for takeoff operation.
+*Rated takeoff thrust,* with respect to turbojet engine type certification, means the approved jet thrust that is developed statically under standard sea level conditions, without fluid injection and without the burning of fuel in a separate combustion chamber, within the engine operating limitations established under [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md|part 33 of this chapter]], and limited in use to periods of not over 5 minutes for takeoff operation.

-*Rated 30-minute OEI power*, with respect to rotorcraft turbine engines, means the approved brake horsepower developed under static conditions at specified altitudes and temperatures within the operating limitations established for the engine under part 33 of this chapter, and limited in use to one period of use no longer than 30 minutes after the failure or shutdown of one engine of a multiengine rotorcraft.
+*Rated 30-minute OEI power*, with respect to rotorcraft turbine engines, means the approved brake horsepower developed under static conditions at specified altitudes and temperatures within the operating limitations established for the engine under [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md|part 33 of this chapter]], and limited in use to one period of use no longer than 30 minutes after the failure or shutdown of one engine of a multiengine rotorcraft.

-*Rated 21⁄2 -minute OEI power*, with respect to rotorcraft turbine engines, means the approved brake horsepower developed under static conditions at specified altitudes and temperatures within the operating limitations established for the engine under part 33 of this chapter for periods of use no longer than 21⁄2 minutes each after the failure or shutdown of one engine of a multiengine rotorcraft.
+*Rated 21⁄2 -minute OEI power*, with respect to rotorcraft turbine engines, means the approved brake horsepower developed under static conditions at specified altitudes and temperatures within the operating limitations established for the engine under [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md|part 33 of this chapter]] for periods of use no longer than 21⁄2 minutes each after the failure or shutdown of one engine of a multiengine rotorcraft.

 *Rating* means a statement that, as a part of a certificate, sets forth special conditions, privileges, or limitations.